goldenchileshe/click-counter-app/README.md

-✨ Suggested README.md Content
-Create or update your README.md file with this:

-markdown
-Copy
-Edit

 # 🌗 Click Counter App

 A beautiful, interactive click counter web app with a modern design.
 Built using **HTML**, **CSS**, and **JavaScript**, it features light/dark theme switching, animated UI elements, and a draggable toggle button.